ravicm/hello/cheflab.md

 ### <ins>Step 1</ins>
 ### Chef-Workstation:
-Chef workstation is a Linux node which all the configurations are created and tested, all successfull configurations are pushed to Chef-Server. <br>
+Chef workstation is a Linux node in which all the configurations are created and tested, all successful configurations are pushed to Chef-Server. <br>
 From the Chef-Server
 ##### Create workstation
 ####  Download  chef-workstation